-The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section 22-10A.9.C.1 through 22-10A.9.C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.
+The municipal official or board reviewing an application under this ordinance may, in consultation with the city's review engineer, waive submission of any of the requirements in Section 9.C.1 through 9.C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.

-Section 22-10A.10.
+Section 284-10.
 Maintenance and Repair: